 4. Check all applicable courses and provide a reason.
 Select 'Update'.

 |5.
 Refresh your browser to see the changes have been made.|

 You may receive a percent of your tuition back based on the official date of withdrawal.
 The official date of withdrawal is the date you complete the withdrawal in Student Planning.
 Refund dates can be found on the Important Dates calendar on the Registrar's web site.

 A Hardship Withdrawal Request allows a student to withdraw from a class due to a hardship that no longer allows them to be a successful student in that class.

 A Hardship Withdrawal Consent to Release Records request allows a student's records to be released, as well as allowing a health care specialist (student's physician, nurse, etc.) to support the students request for a hardship withdrawal.

 In certain cases of hardship withdrawal for personal medical reasons, the student must apply for reinstatement to the university using the Hardship Withdrawal Reinstatement Support form.

 Please see your advisor, major department office, or Dean's Office of your school or college for information on seeking a Hardship Withdrawal and/or submitting the form.

-Student Leave of Absence is a form of withdrawal that encourages proactive management of a student’s temporary departure in order for a student to be successful academically at Seattle University.
+The Student Leave of Absence (e-form) is a form of withdrawal that encourages proactive management of a student’s temporary departure in order for a student to be successful academically at Seattle University.
 Please see your advisor, department's office, or Dean's Office of your school or college for information on seeking a Student Leave of Absence.